 Series 11 was very good anyway, but now that showrunner Chris Chibnall seems to have really settled in and found his feet, this series is feeling even more epic and confident than the last.
 He’s also written for Torchwood in the past, so he was in a great position to arrange for the return of Captain Jack.
 So I’m really looking forward to seeing what the rest of the series has in store.

-Also on a time-travel theme, I’ve been trying out the 90s series Crime Traveller for the first time, which is currently available on Youtube, but has also previously been out on DVD (and can still be found second-hand).
+Also on a time-travel theme, I’ve been trying out the 90s series Crime Traveller for the first time online, which has previously been out on DVD (and can still be found second-hand).
 It’s a detective show made by the BBC that only lasted for 1 series, so is often very much overlooked – including by me, as I’d never heard of it until recently.
 And it’s a shame, because it’s quite good.

 It features Chloë Annett, best known as Kristine Kochanski in Red Dwarf, who plays a science officer in the police called Holly Turner.
 But her secret is that, by continuing her late father’s work, she’s been able to build a time machine, which allows her to travel a short distance into the past (but not the future).
 Her colleague Jeff Slade (played by Michael French) discovers this, and consequently the two of them use the machine to travel back in time to solve crimes together.
 This makes them appear very impressive to their boss, played by Sue Johnston, who has no idea what they’re up to.